Configure Transmit Security with Azure Active Directory B2C for passwordless authentication

 git clone https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack

-2. In all of the files in the LocalAccounts directory, replace the string yourtenant with the name of your Azure AD B2C tenant.
-For example, if the name of your B2C tenant is contoso, all instances of yourtenant.onmicrosoft.com become contoso.onmicrosoft.com.
+2. In the files in the LocalAccounts directory, replace the string yourtenant with the Azure AD B2C tenant name.

 2. Open the LocalAccounts/ TrustFrameworkExtensions.xml.

 3. Find the ClaimsProviders element.
-If it doesn't exist, add it under the root element.
+If it doesn't appear, add it under the root element.

-4. Add a new ClaimsProvider similar to the one shown below:
+4. Add a new ClaimsProvider similar to the following example:

 <ClaimsProvider>